coinbase-samples/retail-explorer-js/README.md

 npm install
 ```

-Create a .env file in the root of the directory and plugin your apps OAuth credentials
+Create a .env file in the root of the directory and plugin your apps Coinbase credentials.
+You can find them here:  https://www.coinbase.com/settings/api >> click 'New Oauth2 Application'

 ````
 NEXT_PUBLIC_CLIENT_ID={{YOUR_CLIENT_ID}